rahulshankariyer/rahulshankariyer.github.io/README.md

 ### Analysis

-The below insights were generated:
+The below visualizations were generated:

 <a href = "https://public.tableau.com/app/profile/rahul5702/viz/AverageRideLengthDataofCyclisticRiders/Sheet1"> 1.
 Casual Rider vs Member Rider - Ride Duration on Each Day of the Week </a>